zdravkov/kendo-docs/getting-started/mobile/faq.md

 A: WebKit mask icons break in Android when mixed with CSS3 transforms which our Scroller uses and the TabStrip.

+### Q: I have an Android 4.0 device and Kendo UI Mobile View transitions while very smooth seem to start much slower than on Android 2.x

+A: The rendering hardware acceleration that Android 4.0 has does indeed perform much better than Android 2.x for View transitions, but the preparation of the hardware accelerated layer that runs the animation takes considerable time.
+Your application will actually be much more responsive if you disable the hardware acceleration from the manifest file.
+Check the [Performance](./performance) article for more information about that.

 ## BlackBerry

 ### Q: I have webkit mask icons in my application and they are rendered as squares in BlackBerry OS 7.0?

 A: WebKit masks are completely broken in BlackBerry OS 7.0.
 Either use font icons or normal images.

+### Q: My trackball doesn't seem to work properly, how should I scroll?

+A: Kendo UI Mobile supports only touchscreen BlackBerry devices.
+The trackball/pad that can be found on the older phone models fires mouse events (which are handled), but doesn't support content dragging.
+This limitation is listed in Kendo UI Mobile requirements.

 ## Windows Phone 8